Secure & Confidential

 Step 1.
 Check Your Local Laws

-• Committing material violations of a manufactured home park
+• Breaking the rules in a manufactured home park agreement

 Step 2.
 Give a Formal Notice of Eviction